-We move forward and we see Nat (Megan Purvis, Don’t Knock Twice) with her wrists wrapped in gauze.
-She’s in a psych hospital but Ethan (Benjamin Sarpong-Broni) has a plan to outwit ward nurse (Tony Manders, House On Elm Lake, Dogged) to spring her so she can celebrate her birthday camping with friends.
+We move forward and we see Nat (Megan Purvis, Don’t Knock Twice, Conjuring the Genie) with her wrists wrapped in gauze.
+She’s in a psych hospital but Ethan (Benjamin Sarpong-Broni) has a plan to outwit the ward nurse (Tony Manders, House On Elm Lake, Dogged) to spring her so she can celebrate her birthday camping with friends.

 While this might not seem like the brightest of ideas it seems to be going quite well.
 The campground’s owner Blackwood (David Patrick Stucky) even gives them some nice big burgers.
 That’s when things go wrong.
 It seems he was one of the hikers from the prologue and he’s survived by making a deal with the creature.
 He keeps it fed by killing people and getting others to eat their flesh.
 Which makes them fair game for the monster.
 You can guess where the plot goes from here.

 Writer/directors Kris Carr and Sam Fowler made The Young Cannibals directly out of film school.
 Armed with enthusiasm, a love for the genre and not a lot of cash they made their debut.
 And while it has its flaws, it is miles ahead of stuff coming out of the UK like Winterskin and Annabellum: The Curse of Salem.
 For one thing, there are practical gore effects and a non-CGI creature.
 Granted it takes to long to show up, but that’s a common enough complaint.